SteveBarnett/human-centred/_drafts/2025-02-24-three-knots-of-accessibility.md

 This is not true.
 Not all members of a group are the same.
 We can see this clearly when we look at other categories we use frequently.

 - Are all humans the same?
 Are all Europeans the same?
 Are all Italians the same?
-Are all Romans the same?
+Are all Venetians the same?
+Are the people in one household the same?
 - Are all humans the same?
 Are all tall people the same?

 It's a normal human tendency to make categories.
 It's how our brains handle having too much information to deal with.
 But when the categories are misapplied or mistakenly understood as truth, it causes trouble and we make mistakes.